djkato/saleor-apps-rs/README.md

 ## License

-Each workspace member has it's licensed in it's own directory.
+Each workspace member has it's license in it's own directory, mentioned in `Cargo.toml`.

 ### TL;DR:

 - saleor-app-sdk, saleor-app-template and the root structure fall under either MIT or Apache 2.0 at your convenience.
-- Rest of the apps in this repo fall under `PolyForm-Noncommercial-1.0.md`.
+- Rest of the apps in this repo fall under `PolyForm-Noncommercial-1.0`.
 If you want to use my apps commercially, each app costs 10€ (or voluntarily more).
 Upon payment/donation you are allowed to use the given app commercially.

 ## Docker images